Kozanji temple [高山寺]

 Kozanji is a temple of Shingon Buddhism.

-It is in the mountain located about 15 km northwest of central Kyoto, and is located about 1.2 km northeast of Jingoji temple.
+The temple is in the mountain located about 15 km northwest of central Kyoto, and is located about 1.2 km northeast of Jingoji temple.

 This temple is one of 17 constructions of "Historic Monuments of Ancient Kyoto" designated as a World Heritage Site.

-is regarded as the substantive foundation of this temple.
+In 1206, Emperor Go-Toba gave priest Myoue this temple, then it is regarded as the substantive foundation of this temple.

 Since the Middle Ages, the temple had been sometimes destroyed by fire or civil war.

 Most buildings were rebuilt between the 17th to 19th centuries.

 The precinct is on a slope of mountain.

 There are two approaches from south and east.

 South approach is the main approach (Omote-Sando) and east approach is another approach (Ura-Sando).